Kong/kubernetes-ingress-controller/docs/concepts/security.md

 Kong Enterprise comes with support for authentication and authorization on Kong's Admin API.

-Once a RBAC token is provisioned, Kong Ingress Controller can use the RBAC token to authenticate against Kong Enterprise.
+Once an RBAC token is provisioned, Kong Ingress Controller can use the RBAC token to authenticate against Kong Enterprise.
 Use the `--admin-header` CLI flag to pass the RBAC token the Ingress Controller.